hallzy/cv/README.md

 # Build

 Build the pdf by just running `make`.
-There is usually an error that gets thrown at the end but the build finishes anyways, so before assuming something went wrong, just check the pdf.

 # License